Vittek444/english-for-designers/case-study/index.md

 > “The visit shifts from passive viewing to active exploration.”

 I also shared this concept with the National Gallery Prague.
 I offered to walk them through the idea in person if it resonated, but they didn’t get back to me.

 ---

 ## What I Learned

 Designing for cultural spaces is a balance.
 Too much information overwhelms.
 Too little creates distance.

 Key lessons:
-Simplicity beats completeness
+- Simplicity beats completeness
-Navigation shapes the experience
+- Navigation shapes the experience
-Testing shows what design alone cannot
+- Testing shows what design alone cannot

 Working solo helped me improve fast.
 It forced me to make clear decisions at every step.
+![Summary of my project: It was my first attempt at mobile app design, giving me the opportunity to explore the entire process from initial planning to the final design.
+My goal was to craft a simple, minimalist, yet effective solution that strikes a balance between functionality and aesthetics.
+Beyond developing new skills, this project also gave me a deeper insight into the design approach behind creating mobile applications.](summary.png)